 If you are a history buff, into military memorabilia and peering longingly over stone walls *raises hand* be prepared to start drooling *wipes away drool*.

 The castle was being prepared for the Military Tattoo in August.
-A tradition since the 1950’s that celebrate and honor various military bands.
+A tradition since the 1950’s that celebrates and honors various military bands.
 Approaching the castle, I was a little puzzled by the garish, blue bleachers then the reason became clear.

 The castle has several stops that showcase the U.K.’s extensive military history ranging from medieval times to present.
 Be sure to take a stroll through the dungeons for a glimpse into the dank conditions.

-In a ruined tower be sure to salute to the four legged military members.
+In a ruined tower be sure to salute to the four-legged military members.
 One trait I have noticed about the Scots is their love for animals – the oldest headstone goes back to the 1840’s.
-It reminds us that our canine comrades are just as important to national defense as humans are.
-Whereas you cant go down to the green be sure to peer over the wall to view the memorial.
+It reminds us that our canine comrades are just as important to the national defense as humans are.
+Whereas you can’t go down to the green be sure to peer over the wall to view the memorial.

 Mons Meg: Another cannon noted for its behemoth firing range.
 The cannon can shoot over two miles.
 It was given to James II by the Duke Philip of Burgundy in 1490.

 No pictures allowed, however, be sure to visit the Royal apartments and the crown room.
 Here you will also find the Stone of Destiny.
 The stone is an ancient symbol of monarchy and has made an appearance at all coronations since 1296.